 Elana holds a J.D. from Columbia Law School, where she was a Harlan Fiske Stone Scholar, an executive editor of the Columbia Human Rights Law Review, and treasurer of the Public Interest Law Foundation.
 She earned her B.A. in philosophy from Yale University.

-Elana also has significant pro bono experience representing clients in employment, family, and immigration matters.
+Elana also has significant pro bono experience representing clients in civil rights and immigration matters.
 Before becoming a lawyer, Elana served as an editorial intern for Legal Affairs magazine, the Miami Herald, and The Wall Street Journal.